lu0dan/tv-episodes-orgnizer/README.md

 Move your downloaded TV episodes into your media library directory with a easy-understanding sub-directory structure.

-For example, when you downloaded a TV episode like this:
+For example, when you have downloaded a TV episode like this:

      Your.Donwload.Directory
      `----A.Si-Fi.Story.S02E04.720p.HDTV.GROUPNAME